Pollen counts are updated daily from February 15 to November 15.

 Basements are particularly susceptible to mold growth, but there are steps you can take to minimize it:

 The Carolina Asthma & Allergy Center was founded in 1952.
-Today, the center has expanded to 12 offices in the Charlotte for your convenience.
-Each office has one of 15 board-certified allergists providing patient care.
-For more information or to schedule an appointment.
+Today, the center has expanded to 13 offices in the area Charlotte for your convenience.
+Each office has one of 16 board-certified allergists providing patient care.
+Contact us for more information on how we can help with your mold allergy or asthma problems, or to schedule an appointment.